Station House Cafe’s earthy, refreshing take on a classic cocktail.

 “It was on that menu that I first heard of taking the ancient and secret-blend elixir of Grenoble, Chartreuse, and mixing it up with a Cuban twist….et voila: Chartreuse Mojito.
 Not only was it delicious, but also it is the flavor of a very special and sentimental memory.”

 Try making this at home.
 Or better yet, head over to Station House Cafe and enjoy one out on their lush garden patio.
-On Sunday nights they have live music, and on the first Friday night of every month, they feature live jazz.
+On Sunday nights they have live music, no cover.

 Station House Cafe